Teacher Education

 The program uses a variety of measures to prove the program’s impact on completers.

 CAEP accreditation is a rigorous, lengthy venture that takes anywhere from 7-10 years to complete.
-CAEP Assistant Director Bradley Duncan presented the process and a map of the process at CAEPCon 2019.
+CAEP accreditation is essentially a seal of approval to prepare teacher candidates through quality programs.
+See why it matters.

 Programs that are NCATE or TEAC accredited do not have to apply to CAEP.
 All programs new to accreditation must apply to begin the process.